Homosexuality and bisexuality

 - Counting numbers of sexual minorities is made much more complicated because of the lack of a single definition of terms like "heterosexual," "bisexual," and "homosexual:"

 - Religious and social conservatives often define these terms according to a person's sexual activity or behavior.

-- Lesbians, bisexuals, gays, religious and social liberals, human sexuality researchers, most therapists, etc. tend to define the terms according to a person's sexual orientation -- the gender or genders to which a person is sexually attracted and perhaps about whom they fantasize.
+- Lesbians, bisexuals, gays, religious and social liberals, human sexuality researchers, most therapists, etc. tend to define the terms according to a person's sexual orientation -- the gender, or genders, to which a person is sexually attracted and perhaps about whom they fantasize being sexually active.

 - Whether one uses behavior or orientation as the criteria is important because:

 - Some bisexual individuals decide to confine their sexual experiences exclusively to either the same gender or the opposite gender.
 If a person's sexual identity is defined solely by behavior, then some bisexuals would be viewed as either exclusively homosexual or exclusively heterosexual, even though their orientation and feelings of attraction remain bisexual.